gnormal/gnorm/site/content/templates/data.md

 | Names | [Strings](#strings) | the list of converted names of all the foreign keys

 ### ForeignKeyColumn
+ForeignKeyColumn represents a column in the current table that references the value of a column in another table.

 | Property | Type | Description |
 | --- | ---- | ---|